Godh Bharai (The Indian Baby Shower) Ceremony

 A baby shower celebration in India is a traditional affair, but there are no restrictions on making a few changes.
 Following are some ideas that you could use:

 Baby showers needn’t always be about fancy venues and stage events.
-A DIY baby shower is one which emphasises using your skills to create a good Baby shower environment.
-Handmade ribbons can be given to the guests, decorations can be made from chart paper, and even the gifts to be given must all be hand-made.
+A DIY baby shower is one that uses your skills to create a good baby shower environment.
+Handmade ribbons can be given to the guests, decorations can be made from chart paper, and even the gifts to be given must all be handmade.

 A baby shower is held at a time when you are on the journey to motherhood and need all the support of those around you.
-With the anxiety, insomnia and digestive problems, the celebration of being around your family and friends is an excellent break.
+With anxiety, insomnia, and digestive problems, the celebration of being around your family and friends is an excellent break!

 Also Read: Top 15 Modern and Fun Baby Shower Games